 After he returned from the war, Dr. Cowan opened a medical practice in Wallaceburg.

 He married Anna Kennedy Cowan (same last name) on the 25th of September, 1926, in Waterloo, Ontario.
 On the marriage record, he listed his residence on the marriage record as Wallaceburg, Ontario.
-Mrs. Cowan was born on the 23rd of April, 1893.
-Her parents were Peter Cowan and the former Mary Pollock.
-She had a younger brother named William and a younger sister named Jessie.
+Mrs. Cowan was born in Galt, Ontario on the 23rd of April, 1893.
+She was the eldest of 3 children born to Peter Cowan and the former Mary Arnot Pollock.
+Her father was an engineer in the Public Works Department and her siblings were; William Menzies Cowan (who died on the 6th of July, 1902 at the age of 4) and Jessie Elizabeth Cowan.
 Mrs. Cowan was a school teacher.

 In 1930 Dr. Cowan did post graduate studies in England for one year.
 Upon his return, he and Mrs. Cowan settled in Guelph.
 He was a member of the Waverly Masonic Lodge in Guelph.

 Dr. Cowan died at St Joseph’s Hospital in Guelph on the 16th of September, 1957.
 Mrs. Cowan died on the 22nd of April, 1988.
 (Dr. and Mrs. Cowan did not have any children).
-Dr. and Mrs. Cowan were buried at Mountview Cemetery in Cambridge.
+Dr. and Mrs. Cowan were buried at Mountview Cemetery in Cambridge, the same cemetery that Dr. Cowan’s parents and siblings are buried at.